cvargas4/MouseSongAnalyzer_AcousticAnalysis/README.md

 Please see those references for in-depth explanation of the transition and conditional probability calculations.
 <br/><br/>
-This python script was based on the above work by Jonathan Chabout, PhD, and written by Jannatul Ahmed (undergraduate student) and César Vargas (graduate student).
+This python script was based on the above work by Jonathan Chabout, PhD, and written by Jannatul Ahmed (undergraduate student, Macauley Honors College at Hunter College) and César Vargas (graduate student, Rockefeller Unviersity).

 This is research code.
 Please contact César for quesitons.